Generalized Helmholtz conditions for non-conservative Lagrangian systems: The dissipative case

-For the formal integrability of the system $D_1$: $d_J\theta=0$ and $d_h\theta=0$, we can follow the results of \cite{BM11, Constantinescu12}, where the formal integrability of very similar systems was investigated.
-See the first-order partial differential operator $P_1$ in \cite[(4.2)]{BM11} or the first-order partial differential operator $P$ in \cite[(13)]{Constantinescu12}.
-Using a very similar proof as the one of Theorems 4.2 and 4.3 in \cite{BM11} and Theorems 3 and 4 in \cite{Constantinescu12}, we can state the following result. \begin{prop} The only obstruction for the formal integrability of the system $D_1$ is given by the condition
+For the formal integrability of the system $(D_1)$: $d_J\theta=0$ and $d_h\theta=0$, we can follow the results of \cite{BM11, Constantinescu12}, where the formal integrability of very similar systems was investigated.
+Using a very similar proof as the one of Theorems 4.2 and 4.3 in \cite{BM11} and Theorems 3 and 4 in \cite{Constantinescu12}, we can state the following result. \begin{prop} The system $(D_1)$ is formally integrable if the following obstruction is satisfied for all semi-basic $1$-forms $\theta$